Why tennis needs Federer and Nadal rivalry

 Men's tennis may be experiencing an unprecedented golden era with the so-called "Big Four" of Federer, Nadal, second-ranked Novak Djokovic and top-ranked Andy Murray dominating most of the biggest events, but the generation that follows them has yet to make its mark.

-Although Japan's Nishikori reached the 2014 US Open finals and Canada's Raonic was a losing Wimbledon finalist last year, no man born in the 1990s has won a major.
+Although Japan's Nishikori reached the 2014 US Open final and Canada's Raonic was a losing Wimbledon finalist last year, no man born in the 1990s has won a major.

 At this year's Australian Open, rising German star and world No. 22 Alexander Zverev, the fifth-ranked Nishikori, Australia's world No. 15 Nick Kyrgios and world No. 8 Dominic Thiem of Austria all lost before the quarterfinals.

 The exception was the 13th-ranked Bulgarian Grigor Dimitrov.
 Nicknamed "Baby Fed" because of the similarity of his game style to Federer, he lost a close five-set match to Nadal in the semifinals.
-The Spaniard had dispatched the big-serving Raonic the match before.
+The Spaniard had dispatched the big-serving Raonic the match before, while he was taken to five sets by 19-year-old Zverev in round three.

 Power of sport